robbiew/goldmine-api/README.md

   - Monthly statistics.
   - Yearly statistics.
   - All-time statistics.
+  - Provides a library endpoint to list all games with details.
 - Automatically reloads and refreshes data every 24 hours.

 ## Getting Started